meuleman/epilogos/README_PYPI.md

 <br>

-This README is incomplete.
-For the full README, visit [our github](https://github.com/meuleman/epilogos).
+For a more extensive set of documentation, please refer to [our github](https://github.com/meuleman/epilogos).